-An attacker pretends they are having a difficult time getting into their WhatsApp accounts, and trick the victim into handing over their WhatsApp security verification code by claiming it’s the attacker’s.
+An attacker pretends they are having difficulty getting into their WhatsApp accounts and trick the victim into handing over their WhatsApp security verification code by claiming it belongs to the attacker.
 This social hack gives the bad actor full access to the victim’s WhatsApp account, which they can then use to manipulate the victim’s other friends and family into giving them money, sharing their bank account numbers, etc.

-Although this WhatsApp hack has been used before, it’s particularly harmful right now since attackers can use the coronavirus pandemic as leverage when conning victims’ friends and family.
-The Telegraph reports that hackers are currently using it across the UK, but there is no reason why they couldn’t use it elsewhere.
+Although this WhatsApp hack has been used before, it’s particularly harmful right now since attackers have been using the coronavirus pandemic as leverage when conning victims’ friends and family.
+The Telegraph reports that hackers are still using it across the UK, but there is no reason why they couldn’t use it elsewhere.

 How to protect yourself

 We recommend implementing two-step verification within your WhatsApp account for further protection.
 Setting this up is easy.
 Just navigate to Settings > Account > Two-step verification.
-This will prompt you to create a six-digit pin that you must use whenever you add WhatsApp to a new device.
+This will prompt you to create a six-digit pin to use whenever you add WhatsApp to a new device.
 You’ll also add your email address just in case you forget your PIN.